(The Faith Forum Series – Batch 3)

 The second song ‘THE TEST OF TIME’ started playing as I was walking on the streets and listening to the radio station with my headphone from my cellular phone.

 I was almost home and as I bent the corner and started walking up the last road, my heart was in pain and I felt so tired and weak and confused as to all that had transpired.
 What was going on?
 How could I be so wrong?
 Why did God allow this and allow me to go through this situation?
+I had thought that he was the one.
 This was so embarrassing!
 These were some of the questions and the thoughts that flowed through my mind as I walked and then the song: THE TEST OF TIME came on.

 I had not a clue who had sung it in that moment but because I felt that God was speaking every word of it into my spirit on that day, I did a search on YouTube afterward with some of the words I remembered and found it.